andimoto/keebcu/README.md

 The keyboard layout is defined in an array.
 In the template it is called "template_ansiUS_7583" for example.
 It describes (in Units):
+'''
     [ [ [xPos (Column) , yPos (Row)] , key size (in Unit)], color ]
+'''

 A unit is the size of the cutout for a cherry mx style switch.
 So a normal key would be 1u, Backspace would be 2u or spacebar is for example 6.25u.
-The size of the cutout for the switch is defined as "lkey".
+The size of the cutout for the switch is defined as 'lkey'.

 You need to configure 'hight' and 'width' of the case.
 These variables are necessary for calculating case sizes.
 Maybe this will be automated, as the information should be in the layout array.